facebook/react-native-website/website/architecture/bundled-hermes.md

 Prior to React Native 0.69, users would download a pod (here you can find the [podspec](https://github.com/CocoaPods/Specs/blob/master/Specs/5/d/0/hermes-engine/0.11.0/hermes-engine.podspec.json)).

 On React Native 0.69, users would instead use a podspec that is defined inside the `sdks/hermes-engine/hermes-engine.podspec` file in the `react-native` NPM package.
-That podspec relies on a pre-built tarball of Hermes that we upload on GitHub Releases, as part of the React Native release process (i.e. [see the assets of this release](https://github.com/facebook/react-native/releases/tag/v0.69.0-rc.6)).
+That podspec relies on a pre-built tarball of Hermes that we upload to Maven and to the React Native GitHub Release, as part of the React Native release process (i.e. [see the assets of this release](https://github.com/facebook/react-native/releases/tag/v0.70.4)).

 ### Android Users